peldax/SimplePHPGallery/README.md

 3.)
 Copy your pictures/directories into the folder.

 4.)
 In the index.php, change HTML elements such as head and footer to your needs.

+## Other Contributors

+[Jiří Fatka](https://github.com/NTSFka) - script for image thumbnailing.